j-max/codewordjmax_jekyll/_posts/2025-02-28-Dayton-Smackdown-Day2-Classes.md

 Irina and Rafal used Dawn Hampton as an example of a dancer who felt the music deeply.
 Here's a [video of Dawn Hampton](https://www.youtube.com/watch?v=tEny_nB5yyA) talking about that very thing.

 Near the end of class, a Smackdown dancer left us with a great fact.
 Dawn Hampton was born in Middletown, Ohio, which is just over 30 minutes away from Dayton.

+### Note, 2025-03-02

+I've been thinking more about what Dawn Hampton says, "Learn the songs.
+Learn where the breaks are" (02:55).
+I've not thought about breaks as literal breaks in the music, where the rhythm section stops playing.
+Dawn says, "Whenever the band takes a break, you take it with them."
+I never thought of it that way, probably because my first engagement with a break was during the Shim-Sham, where the music is accompanied with a TOBA break.